Case Study Name (Landowner)

 What actually happened during the treatment

 in 2011, two years post-harvest, the site was planted with 605 white pine and 605 red pine per acre.
 The site was treated with Plantskydd in fall 2011 and budcapped annually in 2012, 2013, 2014, and 2015.
 Site was hand-released in fall 2014 using a brushsaw to remove competing (mostly aspen) stems within 6 feet of planted seedlings.
-Aspen not within 6 feet of a planted seedling was left intact with the intent to create a mixed stand (see photos).
+Aspen not within 6 feet of a planted seedling was left intact with the intent to create a mixed stand.